su-mt4007/su-mt4007.github.io/lectures/week-3.md

 make sense for one reason or the other.
 To finish processing the data we need to do a few more things.

-### Missing Data
+#### Missing Data

 As you might have noticed already, the data we work with contains missing values.
 So far, we have ignored them for the sake of simplicity.
 However, ignoring missing values without justification is bad practice.
-One should always have a reason for removin data.
-This requires some thought and analysis, maybe even a few rounds of [EDA]() to really understand the data.
+One should always have a reason for removing data.
+This requires some thought and analysis, maybe even a few rounds of [EDA](#exploratory-data-analysis) to really understand the data.
 If you have a reasonable guess about the value of the missing data then *imputing* the value is a fine.
 If there is no information to be found, then discarding the entry or variable is fine.
 Either way, making sure that you document what and why is important.

-### Outliers
+#### Outliers

 An outliers is an entry that differs from the other entries significantly, you will often find these type of values in the data and the reason for the outlier can vary.
 For instance, it can be a data entry error, measurement error, sampling error, processing error and there are ofcourse natural outliers.
 Many statistical methods are employed for detecting outliers.
-We will only employ [EDA]() to detect and delete/transform/impute/accept outliers.
+We will only employ [EDA](#exploratory-data-analysis) to detect and delete/transform/impute/accept outliers.
 Once again, whatever you choose be transparent and document what you have done.

-## Remarks
+### Remarks

 Real world data is often "ugly" and a great amount of work is needed to make it nice and understandable.
 Try and think about all the things that you have to